allogn/robustness/Readme.md

 ### Running Robust algorithms for a sequence of blocked nodes

 Setting `number_of_blocked_nodes=-1` will run all algorithms for a sequence of blocked nodes up to n-1, where n is the size of a graph.
-For IMM solver all-sequence run triggers the Dynamic IMM algorithm.
+For IMM solver all-sequence run triggers the Dynamic IMM algorithm (RNI). `mode=0` for the Rob solver will also run Dynamic IMM.

 # Running Experiments